tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-16-best-friend-forever.markdown

 Note that one mistake we might make is to treat each "path" (found from cycles of length 2) as a solution candidate instead of combining them into a candidate (Note **"one ore more"** in observation 3).
 The reason is that all the "paths" can be chained together to form a larger cycle (see graph below).
 My first solution was rejected for Small Input dataset due to this mistake.
-Again, by ploting test cases in the Small dataset, this following test case would came up and makes me realize my mistake:
+Again, by plotting test cases in the Small dataset, this following test case would came up and makes me realize my mistake:

 {% img center /images/python/bff2.png All paths %}

 Some morals of the story:

 * Plotting helps.
 Without looking at the graphs, I would wander into the wrong direction, looking for a DP solution.
 * In real-world problem solving, you don't need to solve the problem in two hours.
 Even better, you don't need to re-invent the wheel.
-Therefore, it is better to methodically arrive at a solution, especially for a scalable solutioin (i.e., plotting, using libraries, testing if needed).
+Therefore, it is better to methodically arrive at a solution, especially for a scalable solution (i.e., plotting, using libraries, testing if needed).